Acoustic Sound Insulation Guide

 Sound insulation in soundproofing

-Acoustic insulation adds mass and sound absorption
+Acoustic insulation adds mass and sound absorption.

 - Mass/Density: Increasing the mass of an area makes it more difficult for sound to transfer between rooms.
 Airborne sounds are reduced when they pass through a high-density structure.
 Applying materials of differing mass further improves the acoustic perfomance as different mass levels block different sound frequencies.